JGLTechnologies/DPYS/README.md

 # Clears all DPYS data for a guild when it is removed.
 @client.listen("on_guild_remove")
-async def rr_clear_on_guild_remove(guild):
+async def clear_on_guild_remove(guild):
     await dpys.misc.clear_data_on_guild_remove(guild, "Your dir goes here.")

 """
 The command to create the reaction role.
 It is used like this
-!rr emoji @role <Embed Title> <Embed Description>
+/rr emoji @role <Embed Title> <Embed Description>
 You can make one with multiple emojis and role.
-!rr "emoji1, emoji2" "@role1, @role2" Title Description
-If you don't understand where to use quotes and where not to think about it like this.
-Whenever you add a space the bot thinks you are moving on to the next argument.
-If you want an argument with spaces wrap it in quotes.
-The only argument that does not need quotes if there are spaces is the description bescause it is the last argument.
+/rr emojis: emoji1, emoji2 roles: @role1, @role2 title Description
+Just make sure to separate the emojis and roles with commas and match the position of the roles and emojis.
 """

-# Do not type hint discord.Role for the role argument
+# Do not type hint disnake.Role for the role argument
-@client.command(name="rr", aliases=["reactionrole"])
+@commands.slash_command(name="rr")
 @commands.has_permissions(administrator=True)
-async def reaction_role_command(ctx, emoji, role, title, *, description):
-    await ctx.message.delete()
+async def reaction_role_command(inter: disnake.MessageCommandInteraction, emoji: str = commands.Param(
+    description="An emoji or list of emojis.
+Match the position of the emoji in the list to the role that you want in the role list."),
+                                role: str = commands.Param(
+                                    description="a Role or list of roles.
+Match the position of the role in the list to the emoji that you want in the emoji list."),
+                                title: str = commands.Param(description="The title for the embed"),
-    await dpys.rr.command(
+                                description: str = commands.Param(description="The description for the embed")): await dpys.rr.command(
-        ctx, emoji, "Your dir goes here.", role, title=title, description=description )
+        inter, emoji, "Your dir goes here.", role, title, description )